ucdavis/Namster/README.md

     npm install
     bower install

+# Troubleshooting

+There is a bug with the Mac mono runtime that may cause an error running the web server.
+If you get the error: `IOException: kqueue() FileSystemWatcher has reached the maximum nunmber of files to watch.` then you'll need to add the following line to the top of your ~/.bash_profile file and restart your terminal.

+    export MONO_MANAGED_WATCHER=false

 # Installing the ASPNET5 runtime on a Mac

-**Note there is a bug with the Mac mono runtime that may cause an error running the web server.
-Hopefully this will be fixed soon**

 Follow the instructions at [Installing ASP.NET 5 On Mac OS X](http://docs.asp.net/en/latest/getting-started/installing-on-mac.html
 ).
 You'll need to install the mono runtime which you can do by following the "Install ASP.NET 5 with Visual Studio Code" instructions.